balfieri/vpy/README.md

 The following examples are provided.
 Each has an associated testbench around it.
 So if the design is in foo.py, the generated files will be foo.v (design) and tb_foo.v (testbench):

 * l0c.py      - L0 read-only non-blocking cache with tags and data in flops
+* l0c_tags.py - L0 read-only non-blocking cache with tags in flops (TB fakes fill part)

 To build all examples using the canonical Makefile and gen.py script, type: